tobiasbriones/blog/mathswe/msw/mvp/eng/ops/platform/design/initializing-the-new-msw-mvp-app-2024-01-30/index.md

 For example, I declared there can only be one MVP (repo or project) per GitHub organization and must be named after `{ org_name }---mvp` with the pipe operator [I standardized before](/how-i-standardized-hyphen-and-pipe-symbols-on-file-names) and have been using successfully.
-The file/project name is piped to the MVP context just like I've been doing with EPs and CPs.
+The project name is piped to the MVP context just like I've been doing with EPs and CPs.
 MVPs are mono repositories containing internal MVPs because of their volatile and centralized nature.

 MVP projects must be explicitly piped with the `---mvp` context to clarify their